mohitJoshi0527/Hackon_amazon/README.md

 # Hackon Amazon Season 5

 > A transaction system designed to enable payments in remote areas where digital payment methods are not feasible and cash is not a convenient option.
-This is achieved through the use of encrypted digital coins that can be securely redeemed upon product delivery.
+This is achieved through the use of signed digital coins that can be securely redeemed upon product delivery.

 ## UML Interaction Diagram